 The plaintiff then moved to amend her complaint to include, among other things, additional allegations of illegal retaliation.
 In other words, she maintained the defendants' counterclaims were an attempt to intimidate her in retaliation for bringing her prior claims.
 The defense asked the judge to deny the plaintiff permission to amend her complaint.

 But the judge sided with the plaintiff.
 The court noted that the substance of the defendant's counterclaims “and the possible financial burden they will impose [on the plaintiff] might well dissuade another worker from bringing similar claims against [the] Defendants.”
 This is precisely the sort of behavior anti-retaliation laws are designed to discourage.
 The defense maintained these were “compulsory counterclaims” raised by the plaintiff's complaint and therefore could not constitute retaliation.
 But the judge rejected that argument, noting that even if the counter-claims themselves have merit, that “determination cannot be made at the pleading stage without the benefit of discovery.”
 The judge therefore allowed the plaintiff to file her amended complaint.

 Speak with a NYC Gender Discrimination Lawyer Today

 Litigation against a former employer is rarely simple.
 That is why you need advice and assistance from an experienced New York City employment attorney who understands the court system and will make every effort to protect your rights.
-So if you have been the victim of race or gender discrimination and require immediate assistance, contact the Law Offices of Mahir S. Nisar today to schedule a free consultation.
+So if you have been the victim of race or gender discrimination and require immediate assistance, contact the Law Offices of Mahir S. Nisar today to schedule a consultation.